kingdoubles2/FYP/docs/proposal/proposal.md

 ### Hardware

-> Describe any non-standard hardware components which will be required.

 Currently no expectation for any non-standard hardware to be required.

 ### Learning Challenges

-> List the main new things (technologies, languages, tools, etc) that you will have to learn.

 - Parsing and interpreting API specifications, especially complex schemas.
 - Integrating with CI/CD workflow.